danielsoneg/dropWiki/README.markdown

 Requirements
 ------------
 * Python 2.6 or better or Python 2.5 and simplejson
-* A browser that supports ContentEditable (I've tested with Chrome Dev.
+* A browser that supports ContentEditable (Tested with Chrome Dev.
 Caveat User.)

 Installation
 ------------
 1. Drop the dbWiki folder inside a folder containing text files.
-2. Run: `python dbWiki.py`
+2. Run: `python dropWiki.py`
 3. open [http://localhost:8080](http://localhost:8080)

 Configuration